ExtremeElectronics/RC2040-ROMWBW/sd-card/DISKS/1K/readme.md

 Currently only one 1k disk image can be loaded at a time, adding two causes both to be corrupt...

-Ensure you use the .id file here.
+Ensure you use the .id and deiskdefs from this directory.
+They should be copied to the root of your SD card

-FFS is broken for 1k files at the moment..
+Unzip any zipped files to the root of your SD card